preshonyee/preshonyee/README.md

 ![dog waving](https://media.giphy.com/media/Wj7lNjMNDxSmc/giphy.gif)

-# Hi, I’m Presh!
+## Hi, I’m Presh!
 Nice to meet you! 👋🏾
 (he/him)

-### Talk to me about all things 'Design Systems'

 I'm a designer and engineer focused on UI engineering and design systems.
 I build for the web and mobile(occasionally) platforms.
 A lot of my work focuses on helping designers and engineers work more efficiently together.